erasme/rectoverso/README.md

 The precedent version of the application was written with node.js but we couldn't manage to make it work again.
 If you want to access this code, [check the saved v1-branch](https://github.com/urbanlab/rectoverso/tree/sauvegarde-V1).

-## TODOS

--
-- explain the force refresh

-- check everything in the github depot (desciption/actions/projects...